Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Modelling disturbance reaction with THMMs

+We first demonstrate the proposed method's performance via a simulation study, verifying that it accurately recovers true disturbance thresholds when disturbance is present and shrinks them towards zero when it is not.
+We consider five scenarios involving one or two covariates: single-covariate settings with and without disturbance, and bivariate settings with both, one, or neither covariate linked to disturbance.
+Together, these scenarios assess the method's ability to accurately estimate $(\boldsymbol{\theta},\boldsymbol{\beta}_0)$ and control false detection rates across a wide range of conditions.

-We use gamma state-dependent distributions to realistically mimic animal speed patterns (\cite{zucchini_hidden_2017,togunov_characterising_2021}).
-State-dependent parameters are set to represent three distinct movement states, each exhibiting high persistence of $0.9$ in the baseline component as is common in ecological modelling of animal movement (\citealp{pohle_selecting_2017}).
-The gamma means are $\mu_0 = (10, 4, 1)$ and shape parameters $s_0 = (12, 10, 1.5)$, corresponding respectively to fast, moderate, and slow movement.
-Under disturbance, we reduce the persistence for the last two states to $0.7$ to illustrate increased switching behaviours.
-This parametrization reflects the decrease in movement persistence exhibited by narwhal when exposed to ship noise and airgun pulses, as demonstrated by \cite{tervo_stuck_2023} and \cite{delporte_varying_2025}.
+Data are generated from a three-state THMM as defined in equation \eqref{mixtboats}.
+We consider three covariate sequences: a real-valued sequence $\{u_{1,t}\}_{t=1}^{T}$, a binary sequence $\{u_{2,t}\}_{t=1}^{T}$, and a bivariate sequence $\{\boldsymbol{u}_{3,t}\}_{t=1}^{T}$, defined in terms of $\{u_{1,t}\}_{t=1}^{T}$ and $\{u_{2,t}\}_{t=1}^{T}$.
+The single-covariate scenarios use $\{u_{1,t}\}_{t=1}^{T}$, while the bivariate scenarios use $\{\boldsymbol{u}_{3,t}\}_{t=1}^{T}$.
+As is common in movement modelling, we use gamma state-dependent distributions to realistically mimic animal speed patterns (slow, moderate, and fast), with high persistence of $0.9$ (i.e., the diagonal elements of $\boldsymbol{\Gamma}^{(B)}$ are set to $0.9$), gamma means $\mu_0 = (1, 4, 10)$, and shape parameters $s_0 = (1.5, 10, 12)$ (\citealp{zucchini_hidden_2017,pohle_selecting_2017}).
+Under disturbance, the persistence for the last two states is reduced to $0.7$ to illustrate increased switching behaviour.
+This parametrisation could reflect the decrease in movement persistence observed by \cite{tervo_stuck_2023} and \cite{delporte_varying_2025} in narwhal exposed to ship noise and airgun pulses.

-We simulate $\{u_{1,t}\}_{t=1}^{T}$ as a deterministic, smooth, periodic time series (using sine and cosine functions) to reproduce the behaviour of environmental covariates such as temperature, ranging from $0.6$ to $40$ before scaling (see Supplement Material for more details).
+We simulate $\{u_{1,t}\}_{t=1}^{T}$ as a deterministic, smooth, periodic time series to reproduce the behaviour of environmental covariates such as temperature (see Supplementary Material for more details).
 The bivariate covariate $\{\boldsymbol{u}_{3,t}\}_{t=1}^{T}$ is designed to capture interactions between $\{u_{1,t}\}_{t=1}^T$ and $\{u_{2,t}\}_{t=1}^{T}$.
 This setup mirrors our case study, where we consider the interaction between the exposure to the closest vessel and the presence of land.
 Specifically, we define

-such that the binary covariate controls the disturbance threshold, assigning one threshold when $u_{2,t} = 1$ and another when $u_{2,t} = 0$.
-As mentioned previously, since the covariates are mutually exclusive (i.e., binary indicator can only be either zero or one at time $t$), this approach can be used to estimate one disturbance threshold per category (e.g., large vs. small vessels).
+such that the binary covariate (with each value set to the previous one with probability $p$) controls the disturbance threshold, assigning one threshold when $u_{2,t} = 1$ and another when $u_{2,t} = 0$.